 - The applicant must be enrolled as a student in a graduate program at the University of Iowa at the time of application and at the time of the award payment, and be in good academic standing.

 - The proposed research, scholarship or creative activity must be completed prior to graduation.

 - Please fill out the fillable pdf application form.
 The form requires information about the student's proposed research, scholarship, or creative endeavor (1,000 words), the location where the project will take place, a series of questions related to budget expenditures, and other sources of financial assistance available or pending.

 - A letter of support from your academic advisor confirming that: (1) grant funding is necessary for your project, (2) that the project proposed has faculty endorsement as well conceived and rigorously designed, and (3) that the project is connected to your academic and professional goals.

 Students must submit their part of the application materials to their department at least two weeks prior to the submission deadline.
 Check with your department as soon as possible for their internal deadline as well as inform them that you intended to apply.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.
-Submit the application online here.
+Departments should submit the application online here.